Ælla of Northumbria: Cultural references

-Aella, King of Northumbria, has a major supporting role in Geoffrey Chaucer’s The Man of Law's Tale.
+Aella, King of Northumbria, has a major supporting role in Geoffrey Chaucer's The Man of Law's Tale.

 Ælla was played by Frank Thring in the film The Vikings (1958) as the main antagonist.

 A character broadly based on Ælla is played by Ivan Kaye in the History Channel's drama series Vikings (2013), though it is set nearly 70 years before the real Ælla's reign.
 The show gives no indication that this Ælla had usurped his throne, and he is shown to have reigned in Northumbria for more than 15 years.

 The show also gave Ælla a daughter, Judith, who takes the historical role of Osburh, as the mother of Alfred the Great.
 The character's name seems taken from Judith of Flanders, Alfred's stepmother, but doesn't share much more.
+In the fourth season, he executes Viking leader Ragnar Lothbrok by throwing him into a pit of snakes, and he is executed in retaliation by Ragnar's sons via the blood eagle.

 In The Last Kingdom, a historical novel by Bernard Cornwell, Ælla appears very briefly as a minor character at the beginning of the book.
 He, along with Osberht and Uhtred, a fictional Ealdorman of Bernicia, lead a Northumbrian army to repel invading Danes at York.
 The battle ends disastrously for the Northumbrians when the Norse army feigns a retreat, and Ælla dies on the field.